-On.
-Dec.
-3, Governor Newsom announced a new regional stay at home order as COVID-19 numbers continue to climb statewide.
+Governor Newsom announced a new regional stay at home order on December 3, 2020, as COVID-19 numbers continue to climb statewide.
 The new order will be tied to intensive care unit (ICU) capacity in the state’s five regions if it falls below 15%.

 The thought of Californians not being able to receive the care they need because a hospital bed is not available is heartbreaking.
 Too many families are being impacted, including many in CDCR.
 As Secretary, I am committed to ensuring our more than 60,000 employees do their part to avoid this scenario.

 The order also means that many state offices will be closing effective Monday, Dec.
 7. Anyone who is not performing critical functions is expected to telework and direction will be forthcoming from your hiring authority.
 We also know that institutions, juvenile facilities, and other critical areas must remain open to support critical functions like health care, custody, meals, delivering critical supplies, etc. To those staff, I give special thanks.